mishterk/wp-tailwindcss-theme-boilerplate/readme.md

 ## Versioned Assets

-Versioned assets will appear in a `build` directory alongside a manifest file which is used while [enqueuing scripts and styles](https://github.com/mishterk/wp-laravel-mix-theme-boilerplate/blob/master/includes/scripts-and-styles.php).
+Versioned assets will appear in a `assets` directory alongside a manifest file which is used while [enqueuing scripts and styles](https://github.com/mishterk/wp-laravel-mix-theme-boilerplate/blob/master/includes/scripts-and-styles.php).
 This saves you the need to adjust version parameters on your assets and makes it possible to remove parameters on asset URLs without losing the ability to force those assets to update in browsers.